 - Pregnant Women- 1 voucher per week worth £3.10

 - Infants 0-12 months- 2 vouchers per child per week £6.20

 - Child 1-4 years- 1 vouchers per child per week £3.10

 The food vouchers can be exchanged or spent on:

 - plain cow’s milk – whole, semi-skimmed or skimmed.
 It can be pasteurised, sterilised, long life or UHT

-Where can they be used?
+Where can the vouchers be used?

 Parents and carers receiving Healthy Start food vouchers should be offered information on how to use them to increase the amount of fruit and vegetables in their family’s diet.
-The Healthy Start website details local retailers that accept the Healthy Start vouchers, based on the families address https://www.healthystart.nhs.uk/
+The Healthy Start website details local retailers that accept the Healthy Start vouchers, based on the families address www.healthystart.nhs.uk/.

 - At local shops and greengrocers